filviu/blog/content/posts/2009/2009-05-28-take-your-mobile-phone-for-a-swim.md

 ---
-title: Take your mobile phone for a “Swim”
+title: Take your mobile phone for a "Swim"
 author: silviu
 type: post
 date: 2009-05-28T08:08:46+00:00